-We’re asking people across the country to share their health and care experiences, to help bring about national change.
-Miriam Levin, Engage Britain’s Programme Director, walks through this important first step in the process.
+We asked people across the country to share their health and care experiences, to help bring about national change.
+Miriam Levin, Engage Britain’s Programme Director, walks through how this important first step in the process worked.

 Health and care is the biggest challenge facing our country – as prioritised by you, the British public.
 And it’s become even more urgent during this pandemic.

-So it’s the first challenge Engage Britain is working on.
-First, we need to find out exactly what about health and care really matters to people.
+So it’s the first challenge Engage Britain has been working on.
+Starting with finding out exactly what about health and care really matters to people.

-So we’re launching a series of 100 community conversations, happening across England, Scotland, Wales from January to May 2021.
+So we launched a series of 101 community conversations across England, Scotland, Wales that ran from January to May 2021.

-The plan is to have 100 of these conversations – online rather than face to face, given the Covid situation – with different groups across the whole country.
+101 conversations were held – online rather than face to face, given the Covid situation – with different groups across the whole country.

-It’s a chance to share your experience of health and care.
+It was a chance for people to share their ongoing experiences of health and care.